Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Task-oriented Dialogue Systems

-More recent works have focused on the reliability and quality of generated responses. \cite{oraby2019curate} proposed a method to create datasets with rich style markups from easily available user reviews.
-They further trained multiple NLG models based on generated data to perform joint control of semantic correctness and language style.
-Similarly,~\cite{elder2020make} put forward a data augmentation approach which put a restriction on response generation.
-Though this restriction caused dull and less diverse responses, they argued that in task-oriented systems, reliability was more important than diversity.
+\paragraph*{Robust natural language generation} More recent works have focused on the reliability and quality of generated responses.
 A tree-structured semantic representation was proposed by~\cite{balakrishnan2019constrained} to achieve better content planning and surface realization performance.
 They further designed a novel beam search algorithm to improve the semantic correctness of the generated response.
 To avoid mistakes such as slot value missing or redundancy in generated responses,~\cite{li2020slot} proposed Iterative Rectification Network (IRN), a framework trained with supervised learning and finetuned with reinforcement learning.
 It iteratively rectified generated tokens by incorporating slot inconsistency penalty into its reward. \cite{golovanov2019large} applied large-scale pretrained models for NLG tasks.
 After comparing single-input and multi-input methods, they concluded that different types of input context will cause different inductive biases in generated responses and further proposed to utilize this characteristic to better adapt a pretrained model to a new task. \cite{baheti2020fluent} solved NLG reliability problem in conversational QA.
 Though with different pipeline structures, they used similar methods to increase the fluency and semantic correctness of the generated response.
 They proposed Syntactic Transformations (STs) to generate candidate responses and used a BERT to rank their qualities.
-These generated responses can be viewed as an augmentation of the original dataset to be further used in NLG model learning.
+These generated responses can be viewed as an augmentation of the original dataset to be further used in NLG model learning. \cite{oraby2019curate} proposed a method to create datasets with rich style markups from easily available user reviews.
+They further trained multiple NLG models based on generated data to perform joint control of semantic correctness and language style.
+Similarly,~\cite{elder2020make} put forward a data augmentation approach which put a restriction on response generation.
+Though this restriction caused dull and less diverse responses, they argued that in task-oriented systems, reliability was more important than diversity.